Eschatologue/CM_wiki/docs/class/rogue/thief.md

 As a Bonus Action, you can do one of the following:

-**Sleight of Hand.** Make a Dexterity (Sleight of Hand) check to pick a lock or disarm a trap with Thieves’ Tools or to pick a pocket.
+**Sleight of Hand.** Make a Dexterity (Sleight of Hand) check to pick a lock or disarm a trap with Thieves' Tools or to pick a pocket.

 **Use an Object.** Take the Use an Object action, or take the Magic action to use a magic item that requires that action.